Persona: The Dark Truth Behind Personality Tests Review

 Perhaps the most interesting piece of insight the documentary has given me lies in the Carl Jung quote that serves as its opening shot — “The world will ask you who you are, and, if you don’t know, the world will tell you”.
 It’s human beings’ innate desire to belong to something that made Katherine and Isabel Briggs-Meyers develop the test in the first place, and it is that very same need that drives so many people to spontaneously take the test and realise that they’re not alone with their feelings and quirks.
 After watching the film, I couldn’t help myself and took the test one more time.
 Even with my newfound knowledge on its origins and applications, I was surprised when it classified me no longer as an Architect, but as a Defender (ISFJ), and thrilled to share a personality with none other than Queen Elizabeth II, Beyoncé, MCU’s Captain America, and Pirates of the Caribbean‘s Will Turner.
 Perhaps the best lesson to learn from Persona: The Dark Truth Behind Personality Tests is that, even when we feel at our worst, we are never alone.
 There are others out there, just like us, who are asking the world to tell them who they are, even if they sometimes use the wrong tools to find out.

-Persona: The Dark Truth Behind Personality Tests is now showing on HBO Max.
+Persona: The Dark Truth Behind Personality Tests is now available to stream on HBO Max.

 Persona: The Dark Truth Behind Personality Tests, Official Trailer (HBO Max)